Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-Figure~\ref{fig:exmpl-lombardi} shows a drawing of an ordered tree according to our method.
-We note that instead of asking for perfect angular resolution, the same algorithm can be used to construct a circular-arc drawing of an ordered tree with any assignment of angles between consecutive edges around each node that add up to $2\pi$.
-The drawing remains crossing-free and fits inside a disk of radius $O(n^3)$.
+Figure~\ref{fig:exmpl-lombardi} shows a drawing of the ordered tree in Figure~\ref{fig:heavyPath} according to our method.
+Instead of asking for perfect angular resolution, the same algorithm can also be used to construct a circular-arc drawing of an ordered tree with an arbitrary given assignment of angles between consecutive edges around each node that add up to $2\pi$.
+The drawing remains crossing-free and fits inside a disk of radius~$O(n^3)$.